Dangerous student stalker sentenced to seven years in jail

 The conduct of Igor Lewandowski, from Monasterevin, Co Kildare, was described as “sinister” by the probation service and his expressions of remorse “shallow” by medical experts.

-Lewandowski was a second year electronic engineering student at NUIG when he became obsessed with 20-year-old Eve McDowell, and began stalking and harassing her incessantly over a 17-day period last May.
+Lewandowski was a second year electronic engineering student at NUI Galway when he became obsessed with 20-year-old Eve McDowell, and began stalking and harassing her incessantly over a 17-day period last May.

 He drastically changed his appearance – by shaving off his hair, eyebrows and beard – when her friends pointed out to him during one stalking episode that he was easily recognisable.